Regin St Cry is an amateur advocate who has dedicated their free time to learning all t can about wolves, from reading material to seminars.

 The Big Picture

-These changes may have been considered a small thing by themselves, but all together it is horrifying to see the impact of an environment due to the disappearance of one species.
-Much like the ramifications of losing the honey bee, the wolf too has significance and the destruction of them has a domino effect that affects everything and everyone.
+These changes may have been considered a small thing by themselves, but altogether it is horrifying to see the impact of an environment due to the disappearance of one species.
+Much like the ramifications of losing the honey bee, the wolf, too, has significance, and their destruction of them has a domino effect that affects everything and everyone.